sarah-antillia/Tensorflow-Image-Segmentation-API/README.md

 the simple <b>Non-Overlapping-Tiling</b> method, to obtain a clear result comparable to that of our base U-Net model
 <a href="./src/TensorflowUNet.py">TensorflowUNet</a>.<br><br>

-We believe that this 4K-Image line is a promising step towards the real-world applications of Image-Segmentation technology.
+We believe that this approach to 4K-Image is a promising step towards the real-world applications of Image-Segmentation technology.
 <br><br>
 This is not a competition, so we did not compare the accuracy of segmentation using those models.<br>
 <br>
-From our experiment on <b>Tiled-Image-Segmentation</b>, we guess that the UNet model for 4K-Image line should be:<br>
+Based on our experiments on <b>Tiled-Image-Segmentation</b>, we think that the UNet model for 4K-Image should be:<br>
 <li>Input image size >= 512x512. </li>
 <li>BatchNormalization not needed. </li>
 <br>